UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 ## Reading in a Text File

-Reading in `txt` files can be a little less standard in nature.
+Reading in `txt` files can be a little less standard.
 Sometimes the character separating column values are not always commas like we saw above.
-There are many different options and when we read in the data, we need to specify how how data needs to be recognized.
+There are many different options and when we read in the data, we need to specify how the data should be recognized.
 Let’s load in the `candybars-text.txt` file.
-This is the same candybar data but saved as a \`txt1 file.
-Let’s see what happen’s when we load it in using the same syntax we are use to.
+This is the same as the `candybars.csv` data but saved as a `txt` file.
+Look what happens when we load it in using the same syntax we are used to.

 ``` python
 candybars = pd.read_csv('candybars-text.txt')